BorgwardtLab/S3M/README.md

     $ s3m -i data/example/synthetic.csv -m 15 -o results/example.json -n

 runs S3M on it for shapelets of length `15` and stores its results in the `results` folder.
+The argument `-n` only keeps shapelets with "normal" p-values.
+Not normal p-values (e.g. 0) might occur due to limited precision in the calculation.
 The below figure shows how the method identifies the case-characteristic two spikes as the most significant shapelet (p-Value: 5.42e-20).

 ![](./results/example.png)
 # Help